marijnh/Eloquent-JavaScript/18_http.md

 {{index "headers property", "fetch function"}}

 Send requests to fetch all three formats of this resource.
-Use the `headers` property in an options object passed to `fetch` to set the header named `Accept` to one of the media types given earlier.
+Use the `headers` property in the options object passed to `fetch` to set the header named `Accept` to the desired media type.

 Finally, try asking for the media type `application/rainbows+unicorns` and see what happens.